agzun/agzun.github.io/content/publication/journal-article_2/index.md

 ---
-title: "Toward large-scale autonomous marine pollution monitoring"
+title: "Deep learning and the oceans"
 authors:
 - Marko Radeta
 - admin